 Applying a facial mask at home sounds like a luxurious self-care indulgence.
-Did you know that consistently masking can reap tremendous benefits for your skin?
-Aside from receiving professional treatments, using an appropriate facial mask for your skin type on a regular basis is the ideal way to refresh and renew your skin!
+And while it is definitely an act of self-care, did you know that consistently masking can reap tremendous benefits for your skin?
+Aside from receiving professional treatments, using an appropriate facial mask for your skin type on a regular basis is the ideal way to refresh and renew your skin.

+Some mask to hydrate the skin.
+Some use a clay-based mask to deep pore cleanse the skin.
+So how do you know which mask is right for you?
 Since everyone’s skin type and concerns are unique, selecting the right facial mask (or masks) for your skin is important to ensure you get the best results possible.
-A question I received all of the time: how do I know which mask is right for me!?

-In general, there are 3 types of facial masks: hydrating masks, clay-based masks and exfoliating masks.
-Let’s explore what it all means…..
+In general, there are 3 types of facial mask; hydrating masks, clay-based masks, exfoliating masks.

-My #Emmebabe recommended Hydrating Mask (and one of my fav’s):
+My recommended Hydrating Mask (and one of my fav’s):